New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Next Generation Neutrino Observatories and Their Prospects

-DUNE-FD has been considered as one of the ideal neutrino experiments capable of directly detecting highly boosted dark matter signals.
+DUNE-FD has been considered as one of the ideal neutrino experiments capable of directly detecting highly boosted DM signals.
 Pioneering early work on the theoretical proposals of BDM analyzed the prospects of DUNE in directly searching for the DM scattering signals with energies at least $\mathcal O$(MeV), which are unprecedented in neutrino experiments~\cite{Agashe:2014yua,Kim:2016zjx,Giudice:2017zke,Kim:2019had,Berger:2019ttc,Kim:2020ipj,DeRoeck:2020ntj}.
 Compared to larger size neutrino experiments such as HK and IceCUBE, DUNE-FD has unique advantage in probing nuclear recoil BDM signals or possible secondary signature expected in a class of DM scenarios such as inelastic BDM (iBDM)~\cite{Kim:2016zjx} due to lower $E_{\rm th}$ and better detector position/angular resolutions~\cite{Kim:2020ipj}.

 Figure~\ref{fig:iBDMDUNEHK}, originally from Fig.~8 of Ref.~\cite{Kim:2020ipj}, shows the experimental sensitivity of DUNE for iBDM signals.
-In this scenario, a dark sector particle $\chi_2$ is produced via inelastic scattering of the BDM $\chi_1$ with targets and then decay back into $\chi_1$ associated with the SM particles (here $e^+ e^-$) from the decay of the mediator $X$ (dark photon as a reference), providing a secondary signature which allows to subtract most of the background events.
+In this scenario, a dark sector particle $\chi_2$ is produced via inelastic scattering of the BDM $\chi_1$ with targets and then decay back into $\chi_1$ associated with the SM particles (here $e^+ e^-$) from the decay of the mediator $X$ (dark photon as a reference), providing a secondary signature which enables subtracting most of the background events.
 Notably, the sensitivities of DUNE-FD are dominant over those of HK even with about 10 times larger exposure, thanks to the good particle identification and excellent energy and angular resolutions.
-More dedicated analysis considering DUNE-FD's expected abilities of particle identification and $dE/dx$ measurements is proceeded in Ref.~\cite{DeRoeck:2020ntj}.
+More dedicated analysis considering DUNE-FD's expected abilities of particle identification and $dE/dx$ measurements is presented in Ref.~\cite{DeRoeck:2020ntj}.